jask-lang/interpreter/README.md

 dotnet run --allow-read="a/path/to/a/directory --allow-write="a_single_file.txt"
 ```
 Using *allow-read* and *allow-write* without paths enables permissions globally.
+### allow-all
+Combines all permissions in one flag.
+Should only be used in testing.
 ## jask jcore
 Part of the jask language is *jcore*, a library fully written in jask.
 Check out the repository [here](https://github.com/jask-lang/jcore).